Scotland: What decisions face Steve Clarke in final Euro 2024 squad selection?

 After naming a provisional squad of 28, Steve Clarke must trim that to 26 players by Friday's midnight deadline - hours after that final friendly against Finland at Hampden Park.

-There are fitness concerns for the head coach to weigh up, plus Lyndon Dykes is out of the tournament after picking up an injury in training, so could a new striker be added to the group?
+There are fitness concerns for the head coach to weigh up, plus Lyndon Dykes and Ben Doak are out of the tournament after suffering injuries.

 Here's a look at who is almost guaranteed a spot on the plane to Germany and those who might face an anxious wait to see if they make the cut...